parsifal-47/sisal-is/README.md

 - for in [at] returns
 - for while
 - for repeat
-- sum, product, array, value, max, min (reductions)
+- sum, product, array, stream, value, max, min (reductions)
 - arithmetics + - * /